:: BRADLEY AWARD ::.

 The Bradley award will be presented during the 17th International Clay Conference, Istanbul, Turkey.
 The closing date for submission of manuscripts is 1st January 2021.
 All correspondence must be addressed by email to Dr. Reiner Dohrmann, President AIPEA, president[at]aipea.org.
 All AIPEA members are encouraged to circulate the regulations and the application form (download) among possible candidates.

 1. The objective of this award is to offer financial assistance to the recipient to enable him or her to participate in an International Clay Conference for the purpose of presenting his or her paper.

-2. Candidates must submit an electronic copy, preferably a pdf, of approximately 4000 words in English.
-The paper should be written in a format acceptable for publication in English in international journals.
-Assessment will be on scientific content only and the winning entry shall form the substance of a paper to be presented orally by the successful candidate at the International Clay Conference.
+2. Candidates must submit electronically (preferably in Microsoft Word) a paper of approximately 4000 words in English on a topic relevant to one of the sessions at the Conference.
+The paper should be written in a format acceptable for publication in an international journal.
+Assessment will be based on scientific content only and the winning entry shall form the substance of a paper to be presented by the successful candidate at the Conference to which the award relates.

-4. Persons eligible for the award shall be under 35 years of age on the closing date for submission, and no restriction is placed on the sex or nationality of the candidate or the nature of his or her employment.
-Every application must be supported in writing by two members of AIPEA.
+5. Persons eligible for the award shall be under 35 years of age on the closing date for submission: no restriction is placed on the sex or nationality of the candidate or the nature of his or her employment.
+Every application must be supported by two members of AIPEA.

 :: BRADLEY PRIZE WINNERS ::